WeatherLab/fsodoc/source/libraries/pagination.rst

 Pagination
 ##########

-CodeIgniter provides a very simple, but flexible pagination library that is simple to theme, works with the model, and capable of supporting multiple paginators on a single page.
+FSO provides a very simple, but flexible pagination library that is simple to theme, works with the model, and capable of supporting multiple paginators on a single page.

 *******************
 Loading the Library
 *******************

-Like all services in CodeIgniter, it can be loaded via ``Config\Services``, though you usually will not need to load it manually::
+Like all services in FSO, it can be loaded via ``Config\Services``, though you usually will not need to load it manually::

     $pager = \Config\Services::pager();